Rocky Mountain Instinct Powerplay

 One interesting spec decision is the 170 mm cranks on sizes Large and XL.
 165 mm and 160 mm cranks are pretty much the norm on full-power eMTBs, and I can’t remember seeing any 170s recently, if ever.
 Shorter cranks on eMTBs make sense since there is no motor support without pedaling, which often requires pedaling through rocky terrain instead of coasting.
 And because I live in an exceptionally rocky area, I’m pretty sensitive to crank clearance — and the 170s spec’d are simply longer than I’d prefer.

-There was only one issue without a component not functioning properly and that is the Raceface Turbine R dropper post — it has been terrible.
+There was only one issue with a component not functioning properly and that is the Raceface Turbine R dropper post — it has been terrible.
 It goes down no problem, but I’ve had to resort to clamping the seat with my thighs and manually raising the post.
 The Turbine R is essentially a rebranded prior-generation Fox Transfer, and we’ve had similar issues with a bunch of them recently.
 Here’s to hoping that the recently-launched updated version sorts that out.
 I’d definitely be looking to swap in something more reliable if I owned the Instinct Powerplay.

 Drive System and Range